one-data-cookie/one-data-cookie.github.io/_notes/data-coding/Learn CLI.md

 - [[Learn regular expressions]]: Quite a bit of information on regular expressions.
 - [[Learn Vim]]: quite a bit of details about Vim.
 - [Symlinks, Hardlinks, Reflinks and ML projects](https://dev.to/robogeek/reflinks-vs-symlinks-vs-hard-links-and-how-they-can-help-machine-learning-projects-1cj4): This article goes deeper into how these concepts of links can be used for various Machine Learning (ML) projects where you work with a ton of data.
+- [ShellCheck](https://www.shellcheck.net/#): This page allows you to easily find bugs in your shell scripts.
 - [UNIX: A History and a Memoir](https://www.amazon.com/UNIX-History-Memoir-Brian-Kernighan/dp/1695978552) by Brian W Kernighan: A historical account of how UNIX came to be by someone who was there when it happened.
 It will help you paint the proper picture of what is meant when people say stuff like "UNIX legacy" or "the UNIX era".
 - [The Cuckoo's Egg: Tracking a Spy Through the Maze of Computer Espionage](https://www.amazon.com/Cuckoos-Egg-Tracking-Computer-Espionage/dp/1416507787/) by Cliff Stoll: A true story of a physicist who tracked one of the first documented "hackers" who he found snooping around his systems.
 The best part is that it's all real, down to the (obviously UNIX) commands that were used.